doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-Z` : indicates do not install Homebrew, Neovim, or any other tools during initialization

 `-u` : displays this usage message and exits

+`status` : displays a brief status report and exits

 Commands act on `NVIM_APPNAME`, override with '-N nvimdir' or '-A'